andriwahidin22/andriwahidin22/README.md

 ## 🚀 Experience

+## 🚀 Experience

 - Built a **web-based information system** for pencak silat championships, with features for registration and match scoring – as a Fullstack Developer.
+- Internship at **CV Newus Technology** focused on backend development:
+  - Built a simple **CRUD website** using Express.js as a learning project.
+  - Contributed to a **final project**: a web-based **e-ticketing system for Museum Lampung**, handling backend logic and API development with Express.js.
 - Certified **Junior Web Programmer** (BNSP) and completed **Linux Essentials** by Cisco Networking Academy.
 - Active in student organizations as Media Coordinator, and Event Organizer.

 ## 📜 Certifications